 - Book pickup is in the entry of the library building and requires UConn ID access only.
 If you do not have a UConn ID, contact the OneCard Office directly to check your status and see if you need to upload a photo.
 ID cards will be mailed to your home address.

 - Face coverings are required to enter the building and while on campus.

-- Books are on booktrucks with your name on them and are arranged in alphabetical order by borrower last name.
+- Books are arranged in alphabetical order by borrower last name.
 Please follow all health and safety guidelines when picking up books.